yassineazzouz/pydistcp/README.md

 pydistcp
 ==================================

 A python WebHDFS/HTTPFS based tool for inter/intra-cluster data copying.
 This tool is very suitable for multiple mid or small size files cross-clusters copy.
-Compared to the normal distcp which adds a lot of overhead time for subtimitting the map-reduce job then waiting for YARN to schedule it...,  pydistcp uses webhdfs to stream the data from source cluster datanodes directly to destination cluster datanodes using multiple parallel threads.
+Compared to the normal distcp which adds a lot of overhead time for submitting the map-reduce job then waiting for YARN to schedule it...,  pydistcp uses webhdfs to stream the data from source cluster datanodes directly to destination cluster datanodes using multiple parallel threads.

 When transferring few huge files, the normal distcp may be faster, but when transferring lot of small, midsize or relatively big file,  pydistcp provides a very good performance.